front-end-foundations/session1/readme.md

 ## Additional Reading

 These are good resources for absolute beginners and go into more depth in some areas than we will have time for in class.
-They are rather long but you should try to watch them over the first two weeks of the semester.
+You should try to watch them over the first two weeks of the semester.
+Be sure to download the accompanying files in order to follow along on your own.

 * Video: [HTML Crash Course for Absolute Beginners](https://youtu.be/UB1O30fR-EE), and the [accompanying files](https://www.youtube.com/redirect?redir_token=1Yb19FwXTj2Zp4L-bRWo-VIllCl8MTUxODAxNjc4OUAxNTE3OTMwMzg5&event=video_description&v=UB1O30fR-EE&q=http%3A%2F%2Fwww.traversymedia.com%2Fdownloads%2Fhtmlcheatsheet.zip)
 * Video: [CSS Crash Course for Absolute Beginners](https://youtu.be/yfoY53QXEnI), and the [accompanying files](https://www.youtube.com/redirect?event=video_description&v=yfoY53QXEnI&redir_token=7uspCtsw-mSVQ-CRLJqyBuXp4B18MTUzNzIwOTU4MUAxNTM3MTIzMTgx&q=http%3A%2F%2Fwww.traversymedia.com%2Fdownloads%2Fcsscrashcourse.zip)

-Be sure to download the accompanying files in the comments in order to follow along in a text editor.

 ## Text Editors, Browsers and Developer Tools